ceos-seo/data_cube_ui/docs/ui_install.md

 sudo service apache2 restart
 ```

 Additionally, a `.pgpass` is required for the Data Cube On Demand functionality.
+In `config/.pgpass`, replace `dc_user` with you database user name
-Edit the `.pgpass` in the config directory with your database username and password from above and copy it into the home directory of your local user.
+and replace `localuser1234` with you database user password
+and copy that file into the home directory of your local user.

 ```
 sudo cp config/.pgpass ~/.pgpass